-Currently we are worshipping in our gym to allow for social distancing.
-You can enter either through the Main Entrance under the carport, or through the glass Fellowship Hall doors.
+The Main Entrance is under the carport.
 There will be a friendly face there to welcome you and point you in the right direction.

-We're not a formal church, so no need for ties!
-Dress in what feels both comfortable and appropriate for worshipping God.
+We're not a formal church, so dress in what feels both comfortable and appropriate for worshipping God.

 Kids make noise, we welcome it noise as a joyful sound.
 While there is a nursery available should a parent choose to use it, you don't need to worry about your kids being perfect little angels.

 We usually celebrate Communion on the first Sunday of each month.
 We use grape juice instead of wine and we do have gluten-free bread.
 The congregation comes to the front to receive the bread and juice from the pastors ane elders.
 We practice an open table, which means you don't have to be a member of our church or a Cumberland Presbyterian to receive Communion.
 We welcome everyone who trusts in the grace of Jesus and wants to be his disciple is welcome to receive Communion.
 If you don't wish to receive Communion, just stay in your seat, or come forward and just ask for a blessing.